Mohammad-Amin-Asadi/YouTubeDownloader/README.md

 ### it would be great if you add these things to my project :
 - [ ] creat a downloading bar that shows the downloading process to the user from 0% to 100%
 - [ ] delete the raw video and audio files if the user wants to ,and just hold the merjed file NOTE: delte the audio and video after these two files merged.
-- [ ] instead of youtube itags that shows user some infos with a number of itag about the quality and the format creat a beautiful table that it can shows these things in a better way.
 - [x] make a setup for this project

 HAVE FUN :)